srobo/docs/rules/archive.md

-//TITLE:	The Game
+---
+layout: page
+title: Rules archive
-//DESCRIPTION:	An overview of the games played by competing robots in the current and past Student Robotics competitions.
+description: An overview of the games played by competing robots in the current and past Student Robotics competitions.
-//KEYWORDS:	event, competition, race, track, rules, slots, zone, zones
+keywords:    event, competition, race, track, rules, slots, zone, zones
-//CONTENT_TYPE:	markdown
+---

 The Game {#2017}
 ================